dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 ### WeatherForecastController

-In the `WeatherForecastController` (`Controllers/WeatherForecastController.cs`), the [`[Authorize]`](xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute) attribute is applied to the class.
+In the `WeatherForecastController` (`Controllers/WeatherForecastController.cs`), the [`[Authorize]` attribute](xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute) is applied to the class.
 The attribute indicates that the user must be authorized based on the default policy to access the resource.
 The default authorization policy is configured to use the default authentication scheme, which is set up by <xref:Microsoft.AspNetCore.Authentication.AuthenticationBuilderExtensions.AddIdentityServerJwt%2A>.
 The helper method configures <xref:Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerHandler> as the default handler for requests to the app.

 ### ApplicationDbContext